mikehadlow/ProtobufSerializer/README.md

 This is a simple example of how to use `Google.Protobuf` without code generation.

+Read the blog post here: [How to use Google.Protobuf without code generation in C#](https://mikehadlow.com/posts/use-google-protobuf-without-code-generation/)

 It demonstrates a simple protobuf serializer/deserializer that can create and receive ad-hoc messages.

 This is .NET 6 solution.
 It should build and run directly from Visual Studio 2022.